-Other operating (expense) income, net for the year ended December 31, 2023, primarily consisted of a negative fair value adjustment of \$588,000, which primarily consisted of an adjustment for the contingent consideration liability, partially offset by a positive fair value adjustment of \$37,000 related to the NovioGendix contingent liability.
+Other operating (expense) income, net for the year ended December 31, 2023, primarily consisted of a negative fair value adjustment to the GPS contingent consideration liability.

-Other operating (expense) income, net for the year ended December 31, 2022, primarily consisted of a positive fair value adjustment of \$632,000 of the contingent consideration related to the acquisition of NovioGendix in 2015, partially offset by a negative fair value adjustment of \$117,000 related to the initial Kreos drawdown derivative financial instrument.
+Other operating (expense) income, net for the year ended December 31, 2022, primarily consisted of a positive fair value adjustment of \$632,000 to the contingent consideration related to the acquisition of NovioGendix in 2015, partially offset by a negative fair value adjustment of \$117,000 related to the initial Kreos drawdown derivative financial instrument.